 Graduate students Carlos Madrigal (MD) and Tammy Tamayo (MD/PhD) work with Dr. Jesus Garcia-Martinez in his lab in the Physiology Department.
 At UIC, graduate students have unsurpassed research opportunities across a wide spectrum of disciplines.

-The Image of Research is an annual interdisciplinary exhibit competition to showcase the breadth and diversity of graduate research at UIC.
-"Zebraprinting" by Mayank Lahiri, a graduate student in computer science, won first place in the 2014 competition.
+The Image of Research is an annual exhibit competition to showcase graduate research at UIC.
+"Of Ice and Men" by Hilary Dugan, Earth & Environmental Sciences won first place in the 2014 competition.
 The exhibit is on display now in the UIC libraries.

-The Image of Research is an annual interdisciplinary exhibit competition to showcase the breadth and diversity of graduate research at UIC.
-"Threshold" by Joshua Albers, a graduate student in new media arts, won first place in the 2014 competition.
+The Image of Research is an annual exhibit competition to showcase graduate research at UIC.
+"Butterfly in the Spine" by Xiaoyu Hu, Biopharmaceutical Sciences, won second place in the 2014 competition.
 The exhibit is on display now in the UIC libraries.